git-moss/DrivenByMoss-Documentation/Novation/Novation-LaunchkeyMiniMk3.md

 #### Session Mode

 The pads start playback or recording of the respective clip.
+The behaviour depends on the clip launch and launch release settings (Bitwig only).
 The Scene and SSM buttons start the first and second scene in the selected scene window.
 Use **Shift+Scene/SSM buttons** to move the scene window.

 The Session mode provides additional sub-modes for controlling solo, mute, record arm, etc. Keep the **SSM (Scene 2) button** pressed to enter the sub-mode selection view.
 In the lower row the sub-modes can be selected or turned off.
 The following sub-modes are available: